tharakanandakumara/sign/README.md

  - Setup backend project invloving node.js server and MongoDB.
 Refer to [Student Attendance System (Back end)](https://github.com/ShanikaEdiriweera/student-attendance-system-backend).
  - Setup the base directory with Apache / any PHP web server.
  - Update the URLs in properties.js to point to your backend endpoints.

-Then you can create an admin user for yourself using the /user API endpoint
+ - You may create an admin user to access the dashboard using the /user API endpoint of the backend.

 ## Dependencies
 This project uses the following dependencies: